f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

 Remarks
 ~~~~~~~

--  “Ethical Hackers” aim to test businesses’ security in a constructive
+-  "Ethical Hackers" aim to test businesses' security in a constructive
    way in order to improve it

 -  Companies hire ethical hackers because they need to test their